BREAKING THE CYCLE OF ABUSE

 Among the most vulnerable in the immigrant community are undocumented victims of crime, including domestic violence and human trafficking.
-The domestic violence victim is entitled by law to immigrant visas.
-However, these victims are dependent upon their abusers to access the system.
-Their abusers refuse to help them with the process, often threatening their victims with deportation and separation from family.
-So terrorized are these victims of violence that they avoid seeking law enforcement and emergency medical services that could protect them.
-They live in the shadows of society, alienated by language, poverty, culture, and fear.
+Immigrant victims of domestic violence may be eligible for lawful immigrant status — protections created by Congress to prevent noncitizen victims from suffering in silence for fear of deportation and separation from their families.
+These victims of violence are so terrorized that they avoid seeking law enforcement and emergency medical services that could protect them.
+They live in the shadows of society, alienated by trauma, language, poverty, culture, and fear.

-In 1994, the U.S. Congress passed the Violence Against Women Act permitting abused immigrant women and children to apply for visas without the cooperation of their abusers, but this remedial legislation is oftentimes practicably inaccessible to those who need it most.
-Applications for relief require English.
-Evidence must be gathered, reproduced, and translated.
-Legal issues must be resolved, and even more fundamentally, these victims must be identified and encouraged to seek help.
+In 1994, Congress passed the Violence Against Women Act, permitting abused immigrant spouses and children of U.S. citizens and lawful permanent residents to apply for visas without the cooperation of their abusers.
+Casa Cornelia’s clients may also be eligible for U Visas for victims of serious crime who cooperate with law enforcement and T Visas for victims of human trafficking.
+However, seeking this protection is difficult.
+Applications for relief require English; evidence must be gathered, reproduced, and translated; and legal issues must be resolved.
+Even more fundamentally, these victims must be identified and encouraged to seek help.